Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Weight Function: Original Moment

 \section{Local Weight Function: Original Moment}

 In this section, let $v$ be a non-archimedean place and $F$ be the corresponding local field whose ring of integer is $\o$ with maximal ideal $\p$.
 The letters $\Pi$, $\sigma$, and $\pi$ denote irreducible generic unitary representations of $G_{n+1}(F)$, $G_n(F)$, and $G_{n-1}(F)$, respectively.
-Similarly, $L$, $\gamma$,... etc. denote local $L$-factor, local $\gamma$-factor... etc. We drop $F$ from the notations if there is no confusion.
+Similarly, $L$, $\gamma$,... etc. denote local $L$-factors, local $\gamma$-factors... etc. We drop $F$ from the notations if there is no confusion.

 We fix a $0\le\vartheta<1/2$.
 Further assume that $\Pi$ and $\pi$ are tempered and unramified.
 Also, let $\sigma$ be a $\vartheta$-tempered representation of $G_n$ with conductor exponent $c(\sigma)$.